 “Divorce isn’t such a tragedy.
 A tragedy’s staying in a unhappy marriage, teaching your children the wrong things about love.
 Nobody ever died of divorce.”Jennifer Weiner

-Look out for my Podcast interview ‘Divorce became my superpower’ with guest expert Caroline Strawson, Accredited Divorce and Positive Psychology Coach and Amazon Best Seller, which will be released on iTunes this week for the launch of our brand new Podcast, ‘In Her Financial Shoes.’
+Listen to my Podcast interview ‘Divorce became my superpower’ with guest expert Caroline Strawson, Accredited Divorce and Positive Psychology Coach and Amazon Best Seller here on our brand new Podcast, ‘In Her Financial Shoes.’

 Join our Facebook page for more news!